Beijing Taxi

 Secondly, it’s wise to avoid unmarked or unofficial taxis, which are often referred to as “black cabs.”
 These vehicles may not be insured, and the drivers might try to overcharge you.
 If you’re unsure whether a taxi is licensed, it’s best to wait for another one.

 Additionally, it’s important to buckle up as soon as you get in the taxi.
-Although some taxi drivers might not insist on it, wearing a seatbelt is essential for your safety, especially in busy city traffic.
+Although some taxi drivers might not insist on it, wearing a seat belt is essential for your safety, especially in busy city traffic.
 Lastly, always keep an eye on your belongings and avoid discussing personal or financial information during the ride.

-How to Avoid Taxi Scams in Beijing
+6. How to Avoid Taxi Scams in Beijing

 Like any major city, Beijing has its share of taxi scams, but with a little awareness, you can easily avoid them.
 One common scam involves drivers who claim their meter is broken and then quote an inflated price for the trip.
 To avoid this, always insist that the driver uses the meter, or simply get out and find another taxi if the driver refuses.